 Purpose

 This policy provides guidance for the systematic review, retention, and destruction of documents received or created by Limestone University in connection with the transaction of University business.
 This policy applies to all records and documents regardless of physical form and contains guidelines for how long certain documents should be kept and how records should be destroyed (unless under a legal hold).
-The policy is designed to promote compliance with applicable laws and regulations, eliminate accidental destruction of records, and facilitate operations and reduce costs by encouraging efficiency and freeing up valuable storage space.
+The policy is designed to promote compliance with applicable laws and regulations, eliminate accidental destruction of records, facilitate operations, and reduce costs by encouraging efficiency and freeing up valuable storage space.

 Document Retention